 RFID Cards & Lift Access Gates

-Purchasing lift tickets and other activities at Gunstock Mountain Resort will be a bit different this season.
+Lift tickets and activities at Gunstock Mountain Resort must be purchased in advance.
 But don't worry, we will walk you through the steps on how to register and reload your RFID card!

 What is RFID?